MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 ## Installing Process migrator for Softomotive products (preview)
-After successfully downloading the setup file of Process migrator for Softomotive products (preview), run it.
+After successfully [downloading the setup file](https://go.microsoft.com/fwlink/?linkid=2151571) for Process migrator for Softomotive products (preview), run it.

 > [!NOTE]
 > - Make sure you are performing a clean installation of Process migrator for Softomotive products (preview).